Non-Fungible Tokens

 As Matthew Chaim writes here: “NFTs allow us to completely transcend the supposed conflict between scarcity and abundance.
 We can now truly have our cake and eat it too.
 Content now gets to be both scarce and abundant.”

-He continues: “By creating a rare 1 of 1 NFT that represents a potentially famous and ubiquitously consumed file, we open the doors to capturing the value of viral content.
+Furthermore, he says: “By creating a rare 1 of 1 NFT that represents a potentially famous and ubiquitously consumed file, we open the doors to capturing the value of viral content.
 Not by necessarily monetizing each instance that content is consumed, but by the value of that original NFT going up with the cultural significance of its associated art.”

+As an analogy, we can use the example of sports cards.
 Let’s imagine you own a Cristiano Ronaldo sports card.
 Everyone everywhere can watch him play football.
 As Ronaldo’s stock in culture increases, so too does the value of the sports card you own.

-Social Signal
+NFT’s & Social Signal

 Humans are hierarchal animals.
-We like status.
+Thus, we like status.
 It’s how we’re wired.
 Everything from the clothes we wear to the cars we drive are ways to signal status to others.
 NFT’s will be ― some may say already are ― another layer on top of that.
 In other words, NFT’s are a way to signal status.

-Summary
+Summary (TL;DR)

 Non-Fungible Tokens are a way to authenticate assets.
 They are unique, non-interchangeable and non-divisible.

+NFT’s offer creators a revolutionary new way to monetize their brand directly with fans.
 If the definition of an NFT is minting something on the blockchain, then there is no reason why we won’t see a future in which any asset that can be digitalised, will be.

 JOIN MY FREE NEWSLETTER…